xuxinkun/littleTools/README.md

 littleTools contains a set of short commands used to make the input of some commands simple.

+littleTools is written by shell function.
+So `tab` key can help the users to complete the command automaticly.

+#### docker-tools and kube-tools

 littleTools has docker-tools and kube-tools to simplify the input of command `docker` and `kubectl`.

 For example, if you want to exec into a container, you may enter the command `docker exec -it xxx bash`.
 With littleTools, just use `dt-exec xxx` can achieve it.

-littleTools is written by shell function.
-So `tab` key can help the users to complete the command automaticly.
+#### azk8spull

+azk8spull is using to pull image from mirror registry azk8s.cn.

 ## install